wk45/wk45.github.io/index.md

 Functional data — curves, shapes, and other complex structures — arise in fields like biology, medicine, and the social sciences, where understanding dynamic patterns is critical.
 Functional Data Analysis (FDA) provides a framework for modeling these datasets, offering tools to uncover meaningful structure and variability.
 However, in many real-world applications, functional data are noisy, misaligned, and highly complex, posing challenges even for FDA.

 My primary research focuses on **functional registration** — or alignment — using the Fisher-Rao metric within a Riemannian manifold framework.
-This approach aligns functions in a geometrically meaningful way, preserving their intrinsic structure and enabling more accurate statistical analysis — such as more reliable mean estimation, variance calculation, and other key summaries.
-As a result, subsequent analyses — including functional principal component analysis (FPCA) and hypothesis testing — become more statistically robust.

 To understand functional registration, it is important to recognize that functional data typically exhibit two types of variation:
 - Phase variation: temporal shifts of a function.
 - Amplitude variation: changes in magnitude of a function.